SantiagoGuiral/Grade-project-UdeA-CICFlowMeter-Modification/README.md

 "CICFlowmeter-V4.0 (formerly known as ISCXFlowMeter) is an Ethernet traffic Bi-flow generator and analyzer for anomaly detection that has been used in many Cybersecurity datsets."

-<a href="https://github.com/ahlashkari/CICFlowMeter">CICFlowMeter V4.0 Github<a/>
+<a href="https://github.com/ahlashkari/CICFlowMeter" target="_blank">CICFlowMeter V4.0 Github<a/>

 This repository presents a modifcation of CICFlowMeter made by Santiago Rios Guiral for the grade project at the University of Antioquia.

-Citation: S. Ríos Guiral, “Desarrollo de extractor de características de tráfico de redes orientado a la identificación y análisis en la detección de ataques”, Trabajo de grado profesional, ingeniería electrónica, Universidad de Antioquia, Medellín, Antioquia, Colombia, 2022. <a href="http://bibliotecadigital.udea.edu.co/handle/10495/26164">Grade project report<a/>.
+Citation: S. Ríos Guiral, “Desarrollo de extractor de características de tráfico de redes orientado a la identificación y análisis en la detección de ataques”, Trabajo de grado profesional, ingeniería electrónica, Universidad de Antioquia, Medellín, Antioquia, Colombia, 2022. <a href="http://bibliotecadigital.udea.edu.co/handle/10495/26164" target="_blank">Grade project report<a/>.

 For the elaboration of the grade project, the CICFlowMeter extractor was modified by including a total of 29 traffic characteristics that allosws to obtain more information of the network traffic and sets a more robuts system.